2 min read

 A noisy web of comings and goings, ecstasies and wretchedness.

-Forgetting that your fragile body held a power over the world that has crippled empires and forged terror in the hearts of the highest.
+Forgetting that your fragile body held a power over the world that's crippled empires and forged terror in the hearts of the highest.

-It was as though with the release of each fold of silk onto those marble steps that so delighted in the momentary kiss of your feet, you were dancing your way out of the grips of a stifling society.
+It was as though, with the release of each fold of silk onto those marble steps, delighting in the momentary kiss of your feet, you were dancing your way out of the grip of a stifling society.

-Returning once more back to the rhythm of an ancient drum, beat in these mountains by your people long before the great civilisations of this world were even called into the womb.
+Returning to the rhythm of an ancient drum, beat in these mountains by your people long before the great civilizations of this world were even called into the womb.

 Before time and language.